alknemeyer/optoforce/README.md

 * 34 byte frame/multi-channel 3 axis force sensor (4 channels)
 * 22 byte frame/single-channel 6 axis force/torque sensor

 but I only have access to the 16 byte frame model, so I can't test the other two.
-They should work, but the torque readings aren't scaled as I don't have that datasheet :/
+The 34 byte model [has been reported to work too](https://github.com/alknemeyer/optoforce/issues/1).
+I imagine this means that the 22 byte model will be fine, but the torque readings aren't scaled as I don't have that datasheet :/

 ## Sources